wayne-borg/wayneborg/README.md

 ### Hi there 👋

-My name is Wayne and I am based in Malta :malta:.
+:handshake:	My name is Wayne and I am based in Malta :malta:.

-:books:	I am on currently studying HTML and CSS in my free-time.
+:books:	I am currently studying HTML and CSS in my free-time.